humdrum-tools/humdrum-documentation/tool/tacet/index.md

 The **tacet** command resets the MIDI output.
 It sends \"all-notes-off\" commands on MIDI channels 1-16.
-The **tacet** command is useful if a MIDI application has terminated abnormally \-- leaving one or more sounding notes (\"ciphers\") on a MIDI device.
+The **tacet** command is useful if a MIDI application has terminated abnormally &mdash; leaving one or more sounding notes (\"ciphers\") on a MIDI device.

 ------------------------------------------------------------------------